fooof-tools/fooof/README.md

 That is, if you are using [Anaconda](https://www.anaconda.com/download/), then you are good to go.

-If you aren't using Anaconda, it is one way to get and manage these dependencies.
+If you aren't already using Anaconda, it is a useful tool to get and manage these dependencies.

 Matplotlib is not required for running the model fitting, but is used if you want to visualize model fits.